marcanpilami/MAGE/doc/starting.rst

 Project
 ---------------------

 A project is nothing more than a classifier.
-It has no other interest than to regroup Applications.
+It has no other interest than to regroup Environments (an Environment belongs to zero or one Project).

 It's main use is in Conventions, which can make use of its name and alternative names.

-Projects are fully optional.
+It is also the bearer of the default Convention for all its Environments.

 Application
 ---------------------

-This is second level of classification.
-It is also optional, even if it will often be used in Cenventions (more than Projects).
+This is a second level of classification: a project may have zero to many Applications.
+It can also be used in Conventions.
+THe different Logical Components (see below) belong to one (and only one) Application.

-It provides :

-* A name, and three optional alternatives
-* An optional default Convention

-.. note:: Project and Application are just names.
+.. note:: 'Project' and 'Application' are just names.
 They can be considered as "Big project" and "Sub project", or "Program" and "Project", etc.

 Environment Type
 ---------------------